Search files with the API

 • filename - file name and its folder path

-• dirname.raw - strictly this folder only
+• dirname.raw - contents of specific folder only

 • extension - file extension e.g. .jpg